The name Clark combines some serious Hollywood status with an every-guy image.

-Clark is an occupational surname, given to someone who had recording or secretarial duties.
-Think of our word cleric, from the Late Latin clericus.
-It became clerc in Old French and eventually clerk or clark in English.
+It was given to a scribe or possibly a priest.
+Think of our word cleric, from the Latin clericus.
+It became clerc in French, and then clerk or clark in English.

 Back in 1804, Meriwether Lewis and William Clark set off to explore the territory acquired by the US in the Louisiana Purchase.
 The Corps of Discovery Expedition left St. Louis in May, and reached the Pacific Ocean in November 1805.